ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

          if newnode is not None:
 ```

-This also has the neat side-effect of allowing me to remove some no longer necessary code.
+This also has the neat side-effect of allowing me to remove some asserts.

-Tightening up type annotations involving `Any` can be particularly worthwhile as it forces
+Tightening up type annotations involving [`typing.Any`][typing-any] can be particularly
-mypyc to fallback to generic C code that can handle any kind of object.
-I was only able to
+worthwhile as it forces mypyc to fallback to generic C code that can handle any kind of
-find one spot I could make this change, but it's better than nothing!
+object.
+I was only able to find one spot I could make this change, but it's better than
+nothing!

 ```diff
 @@ -54,14 +56,14 @@ class Driver(object):